bliew93/SquareBoi/README.md

 ### High Score Snippets

 #### Get High Scores from database
+Retrieves the high scores from the Firebase NoSQL database asynchronously, then displays them to the player
 ````js
 const retrieveHighScores = () => {
   firebaseDB.ref('/scores/').once('value').then( snap => {